handeyeco/epicodus_php/README.md

 // 15
 ```

+### Quick Environment

-* It's a lot easier to work with PHP than I thought it would be.
+It's a lot easier to work with PHP than I thought it would be.
 A local host can be run with `php -S localhost:8000` or a shell can be opened with `php -a` to do quick PHP programming and working with forms is really easy by referencing PHP scripts with `form action="script.php"` from an HTML or PHP file.